On the effect of normalization layers on Differentially Private training of deep Neural networks: Noise and normalization

+where $n$ is the number of hidden units in the layer.
+The expectations are estimated using samples from the training mini-batches.
+In the case of batch normalization, at test time, these statistics are replaced with an exponential running average of corresponding mean and variance computed during the training phase.

 In this work, we focus on the scale invariance property of normalization methods.
-It is well known that both batch and layer normalization are invariant under scaling of the weight matrix $\bm\theta \rightarrow \lambda\, \bm\theta$ with arbitrary $\lambda>0$ \cite{ba2016layer}.
+It is well known that both batch and layer normalization are invariant under scaling of the weight matrix (matrices) $\bm\theta \rightarrow \lambda\, \bm\theta$ with arbitrary $\lambda>0$ \cite{ba2016layer}.
 In order to demonstrate the effect of this symmetry, consider a deep neural network $f(\bm\theta^*, .)$ which characterizes the relationship from input to output with trained parameters $\bm\theta^*$.
+The optimal weights $\bm\theta^*$ are usually learnt by minimizing a non-convex objective function, $\mathcal{L}(\bm\theta, .)$, over the training dataset using a variant of stochastic gradient descent (SGD).
+The training procedure also includes tuning hyperparameters, like learning rate and number of epochs.
+This tuning is usually done by maximizing the performance of the network on a validation dataset.
 The training procedure always leaves some small uncertainty of order $\delta\ll 1$ on the final values of weights.
 Consequently, the performance of the model with parameters $\bm\theta^*$ and $\bm\theta^* + \mathcal{O}(\delta)$ will be essentially identical.
 For example, we may change the number of iterations or the learning rate very slightly without harming the performance of the network.

 We can make $f(\bm\theta^*, .)$ invariant with respect to scaling of the weight matrix by augmenting it with batch/layer normalization operators after each learnable layer, $f^{\text{BN/LN}}(\bm\theta^*, .)$.
 The re-scaling invariance implies that if the weight uncertainty in the original network is of order $\mathcal{O}(\delta)$ then in the augmented network it can be of order $\mathcal{O}(\lambda\delta)$ without affecting the overall performance.
 This suggests that neural networks with batch/layer normalization layers should be robust against the noise in their weights.
 In the rest of this section, we empirically confirm this hypothesis by injecting noise into the weights of augmented networks during the training and testing procedure.